asawo/shindan-scraper/README.md

 ## 🤖 Shindan-bot

-I made this into a slack bot using the [Bold library](https://github.com/slackapi/bolt-js).
+I made this into a slack bot using the [Bolt library](https://github.com/slackapi/bolt-js).

 You can use the slack command `/shindan` and the bot will reply with the hottest 10 shindans!